-Yes, today we are gonna make some plant-based almond butter chocolate chip cookies!
-I needed them just as much as I need a good night's sleep right now.
+Yes, today we are gonna make some plant-based gluten free chocolate chip cookies!
+I needed them just as much as I need a good night’s sleep right now.
 Since the sleep was a little trickier to make happen midday, I opted for making the cookies.

 This weekend I have been bouncing off the walls for multiple wonderful reasons:

 - We launched Daily Blends, aka our App Baby… it’s the #1 Food + Drink App on iTunes.
 The whole SGS rawkstar team is so excited and proud to be able to say that.
 Thanks to everyone who bought it and reviewed it!!!

 - My daughter Clare turned 8 last weekend and we hosted her slumber party this weekend.
 Let’s just say this: at 3am I was too tired to party with them anymore and went to bed.
 They were going strong listening to Taylor Swift and talking about boy crushes in the sweetest ways.
 Girls 1.
 Mom 0.

 - I’m still recovering from last week’s jet lag.
 I flew up to NY for a 2-day photoshoot I creative directed for my friend, Naomi Whittel.
 She is launching her own personal wellness brand and I’m helping make it look good— it’s really going to be insanely cool and you are gonna want to follow along as it unfolds.

 By Sunday afternoon when I got home from church, I had hit my limit of exhaustion and stimulation.
 I also started my period (sorry if that’s TMI) and just had no desire to eat healthy.
 I was craving comfort food to the max.
 To me, comfort food is sipping on a cashew milk latte, eating a bowl of oven-baked mac n cheese, slurping down some spicy veggie ramen or biting into a warm chocolate chip cookie.
 They are all tied for first place in my book.